 What is Online Reputation Management?

 Online reputation management (ORM) is an online marketing strategy incorporating a broad selection of tools and techniques to establish, build, repair, and protect a company’s digital reputation.
+This can be done by either a brand reputation manager, an ORM consultant, or an ORM agency.

 A reputation management company may offer services like: